|

 On

-October 2005 the accession negotiations started between
+3rd October 2005 the accession negotiations started between Turkey and

-the European economic community, the precursor of the EU, and joined
+economic community, the precursor of the EU, and joined in 1996 as the

-in 1996 as the only not EU country the customs union.
-Since 2002
+only not EU country the customs union.
+Since 2002 Turkey experiences a

-Turkey experiences a small economic miracle with growth rates of six
+small economic miracle with growth rates of six per cent annual and

-per cent annual and record influxes of foreign investments.
-Till now,
+record influxes of foreign investments.
+Till now, 1,500 German

-after Germany, its most important trading partner, when joining the EU.
+its most important trading partner, when joining the EU.

-employees only about 14% are members of a trade union (what
+the 20 m. employees only about 14% are members of a trade union (what

 corresponds to the standard of Spain), the majority in the

-therefore is not covered by collective agreements.
-The working week is
+employees in Turkey therefore is not covered by collective agreements.

-generally 45 hours.
-There are no works councils, however, the set-up of a
+The working week is generally 45 hours.
+There are no works councils,

-site union representation is possible by
+however, the set-up of a site union representation is possible by

 recognition agreement like in the UK.
 Turkey ratified the social

-charter of the Council of Europe in September 2006, what is regarded
+charter of the Council of Europe in September 2006, what is regarded as

-as an important signal in the context of EU accession negotiations.
+an important signal in the context of EU accession negotiations.

 According

-to calculations of the European Trade Union Institute any eighth
+European Trade Union Institute any eighth company falling under the

-company falling under the scope of the EWC Directive had a
+scope of the EWC Directive had a branch office in Turkey in 2006 (in

-already be member of the EU today, Turkish delegates could
+total 270 companies).
+If Turkey would already be member of the EU

-move in into 152 already existing European works councils.
-At present,
+today, Turkish delegates could move in into 152 already existing

-voluntary basis in some few councils.
+from Turkey are involved on a voluntary basis in some few councils.

-On 24th and 25th April
+On 24th and 25th April 2007 the

-in Istanbul "Social Dialog and Corporate Social Responsibility in
+Istanbul "Social Dialog and Corporate Social Responsibility in

-South-East Europe" which was thought also in response to numerous
+South-East Europe" which was thought also in response to numerous cases

 For